FREQUENTLY ASKED QUESTIONS

 Don't see your question on the list?
 Send us an email!

 VISITING CAMPUS FAQs

 The Office of Undergraduate Admission in Austin Hall is currently closed to visitors.
-We are not able to schedule any in-person meetings or accommodate walk-in visitors during the fall semester.
+We are not able to schedule any in-person meetings or accommodate walk-in visitors at this time.
 However, we'd love to connect with you virtually!
-Prospective students with admission questions should email us at email@example.com or call our office at 610-519-4000.
+Prospective students with admission questions should email us at firstname.lastname@example.org or call our office at 610-519-4000.
 You can also find your admission counselor and contact them directly.

 A reminder that Villanova does not conduct interviews as part of our admission process, nor do we track demonstrated interest.

-Even though we can’t currently welcome you to Austin Hall, all members of the Office of Undergraduate Admission will be working on-campus or remotely this fall semester to assist you in any way that we can!
+Even though we can’t currently welcome you to Austin Hall, all members of the Office of Undergraduate Admission are still working on-campus or remotely to assist you in any way that we can!

 You can connect with us in the following ways:

 - Prospective first-year students: email@example.com

 - Ask a question to a current student: email@example.com

 - Connect with your admission counselor.